 Talk to your veterinarian regularly and listen to what she has to say about Fido’s health.
 Plan your dog’s diet to ensure it has low calories and high nutrients.
 Organize a workout routine for your dog as well to ensure that he/she burns stored fat on a daily basis until they get back to their ideal weight.
 If they’ve developed diseases, coordinate with your veterinarian to ensure you have the proper medication and health supplements for a quick recovery.

 Feel your dog might be overweight?
 Don’t have enough time to provide the 30-120 minutes daily to keep them trim?
 Hire a dog walker!
 At TAILored Pet Services, our trained dog walkers deliver loving, attentive and compassionate care to your furry babies.
-To know more about our walking services, visit the Service-Rate section.
+To know more about our exercise services, visit the dog walking page.